 At the Start around 05:00h, I am really in a good shape like everyone else – hyper-optimistic and full of zest for action, for my next marathon.
 Let’s go.

-The first kilometres pass by easily, since there is a good portion of pride since not everyone runs a marathon.
+The first kilometres pass by easily, since there is a good portion of pride.
+Not everyone runs a marathon.
 The fact that I am in my fifties adds to that pride.

 After the first 10 kilometres, my normal training distance, my body does what I want.
 And, the motivation is up as well.